Become a Lore Mapper

 1. Your first goal is to capture the voice and the transcript of your chat.

-2. Your second goal is to ensure you capture the locations or "settings" of the stories in your chat.
+2. Your second goal is to ensure you capture the locations or "settings" of each story in your chat.

-The mapper you should use is Open Street Map (for either Android or Apple).
-This map is not owned by a company, and your data is stored locally.
+As the Lore Mapper, you should use is Open Street Map (for either Android or Apple).
+This map is not owned by a company, and your data is stored locally on your own device.
 This platform is an open-source map and it is supported by thousands of volunteers.
-Many places have street-view imagery when you activate the Mapillary plugin, which can be helpful in jogging your chat partner's memories.
-NOTE: download only the map you will be having a conversation about.
-Open Street Map offers several free maps, but more than you limit and you need to pay for the service.
+Many places have street-view imagery when you activate the Mapillary plugin, which may be helpful in jogging your chat partner's memories.
+NOTE: download only the map area you will be having a conversation about.
+Open Street Map offers several free maps, but if you download more than the limit, you will have to pay for the service.

 Always plan for the unexpected!